-If the good is primarily an intermediate input itself then its own costs are less affected by the increase in tariffs on intermediates, instead there is an increase in demand and hence production as domestic firms substitute away from intermediate imports towards domestic intermediate inputs.
-Examples include sugar, crops and forestry, and textiles where the impacts of intermediates (Figure 2) are reversed.
+If the good is primarily an intermediate input itself then its own costs are less affected by the increase in tariffs on intermediates, instead there is an increase in demand and hence production as domestic firms substitute away from intermediate imports towards domestic intermediate inputs when a country raises its own tariffs.
+Examples include sugar, crops and forestry, and textiles where the impacts of intermediates (column IV, Table 7) are reversed.
+Likewise, US production falls when Canada and Mexico reciprocate (Column V, Table 7).

-Tariffs on Final goods (investment or consumption goods)
+Tariffs on Final goods (consumption or investment goods)

 An increase in tariffs on final goods may result in a rise or fall of production depending on: a) the extent to which consumers substitute imports for the domestic good, and b) the importance of exports.
-For instance, in the case of wearing apparel, meat and food production the rise in US tariffs on final consumption goods (orange, Figure 2) causes final consumers to switch from imports to domestic goods causing production of the domestic good to rise.
+For instance, in the case of wearing apparel, meat and food production the rise in US tariffs on final consumption goods (column VI, Table 7) causes final consumers to switch from imports to domestic goods causing production of the domestic good to rise.
 Exports play a minor role since the US does not export a lot of these products relative to domestic demand.
-The reverse occurs when Canada and Mexico reciprocate (green, Figure 2).
+The reverse occurs when Canada and Mexico reciprocate (column VII, Table 7).

 In the case of US heavy manufactures (e.g., chemicals, metals, electronics, machinery, and other manufacturing) the impact of the rise in tariffs on exports plays a greater role - offsetting any change in domestic sales.
 This will depend on the importance of exports and the extent to which prices adjust.
-When the US raises tariffs on its NAFTA partners, exports of chemicals, metals, electronics, machinery, and other manufacturing fall due to the real appreciation, offsetting any increase in domestic sales (orange, Figure 2).
-The reverse is true for the reciprocation by Canada and Mexico (green, Figure 2), exports rise with the real depreciation causing production to rise.
+When the US raises tariffs on its NAFTA partners, exports of chemicals, metals, electronics, machinery, and other manufacturing fall due to the real appreciation, offsetting any increase in domestic sales as consumer substitute away from imports - production falls (column VI, Table 7).
+The reverse is true for the reciprocation by Canada and Mexico (column VII, Table 7), exports rise with the real depreciation causing production to rise.
 Overall production of US heavy manufactures (e.g., chemicals, metals, electronics, machinery, and other manufacturing) rise slightly as the rise in exports from reciprocation by Canada and Mexico outweigh the fall in exports from the US raising its own tariffs.

-Two additional factors that dampen the final outcome on production: first, the extent to which domestic sales rise may be reduced if final consumers tend to substitute more towards other imported sources than towards domestic goods.
-Second, the extent to which the US supplies intermediate inputs to its partners (Canada and Mexico) for production (i.e., high vertical specialization).
-For instance, the US raising tariffs on final goods reduces Canadian and Mexican production of motor vehicles, which also reduces demand for US intermediates.
+Two additional factors dampen the final outcome on production: first, the extent to which domestic sales rise may be reduced if final consumers tend to substitute more towards other imported sources than towards domestic goods; and second, the extent to which the US supplies intermediate inputs to its partners (Canada and Mexico) for production (i.e., high vertical specialization).
+For instance, the US raising tariffs on final goods reduces Canadian and Mexican production of motor vehicles, which also reduces demand for US intermediates (column VII, Table 7).

 The resulting change in sectoral production depends on the relative importance of each of these mechanisms.
 In general, the results show that the US does obtain some small gains in sugar, wearing apparel, chemicals, metals, electronic equipment and machinery, however the losses in motor vehicles, textiles, meat, food and services far exceed these small gains.
-Three examples - sugar, motor vehicles and wearing apparel - are discussed below to illustrate how these mechanisms interact; but first, we outline the sectoral impacts on Canada and Mexico.